 “If neither legal restrictions nor unfettered political debate about Big Brother surveillance is a factor for a regime, then there are many different sorts of data that could be collated and cross-referenced to help identify possible terrorists or subversives,” says Paul Pillar from the Brookings Institution.

 The only spokesman for China Electronics, who has several big contracts with the Chinese Communist Party – including electronic warfare systems – commented on the Pre-Crime initiative.
-According to Wu, an engineer, the data collection scope can draw a ‘portrait’ of suspects by collating information collected, which also includes bank accounts and shopping habits.
+According to Wu, an engineer, the data collection scope can draw a ‘portrait’ of suspects by collating information, which also includes bank accounts and shopping habits.

 “…Pre-Crime establishment follows a drafting of cyberspace laws released…”

 Chinese anti-terror laws came into effect January 1st this year, adding to their already dang’an that has existed since the Mao era.
-Dang’an is a file on every citizen compiling school reports through to work permits and personality assessments collated.
+Dang’an is a file on every citizen compiling school reports through to work permits and personality assessments.
 Dang’an will determine if you are eligible for a promotion later in life, and further revelations last year suggested a trustworthiness score on citizens would be introduced.

 “We don’t call it a big data platform,” Wu said of the data collating laws, “but a united information environment.”